EvilOlaf/scum/README.md

 ### :question: Which Docker image? `main` or `latest`?

-Images tagged as `latest` are **tested and known to work.**
-Any other tag represents active development and/or automated **untested** builds.
+Images tagged as `latest` are **tested and known to work.**[^3] Any other tag represents active development and/or automated **untested** builds.

 ## :information_source: Footnotes

 I am certain some port exposures are unnecessary.
 However, I could not find clear documentation on which ports and protocols are actually required.
 The SCUM server's port calculation behaviour doesn't help either.
 Exposing additional ports should not cause any harm.

-This image started as reverse-engineered[^3] version of the *j0s0n/scum-wine* Docker image.
+This image started as reverse-engineered[^4] version of the *j0s0n/scum-wine* Docker image.
 It attempts to fix some of its issues relating to updates and restarts and perhaps adds some enhancements.
 All credit for the initial work goes to j0s0n.

 [^1]: Use `docker compose logs -f` to check the process.
 Once you see something like `scum-server  | LogBattlEye: Display: Config entry: MasterPort 8037`